Prostate problems — enlargement and cancer?

 Men who have mild symptoms of BPH may not receive immediate treatment.
 Instead, health care providers may recommend regular checkups to watch for any complications of prostate enlargement.
 If the symptoms become worse or the condition begins to pose a health risk, various medications and surgical procedures are available.

 After skin cancer, prostate cancer is the second most common form of cancer in American men.
 The American Cancer Society states that more than 200,000 new cases of prostate cancer are diagnosed in the U.S. annually, and approximately one out of every six men will develop this form of cancer during his lifetime.
 It's also the second leading cause of cancer-related deaths in men, behind lung cancer.
-On the other hand, of men diagnosed with prostate cancer, approximately 99 percent survive at least 5 years, and 92 percent survive at least 10 years.
-Actually, according to a recent study, men with prostate cancer had nearly identical 5- and 10-year survival rates as men without the disease.
+On the other hand, of men diagnosed with prostate cancer, nearly 100 percent survive at least 5 years, and 99 percent survive at least 10 years.

 Nearly all prostate cancers develop when glandular cells (the producers of the seminal fluid) in the prostate grow out of control; this type of cancer is called prostate adenocarcinoma.
 Researchers do not yet know the exact cause of prostate cancer.
 However, there is evidence that its development is linked to higher levels of androgens, or male hormones, including testosterone.

 It's rare for men to be diagnosed with prostate cancer before age 50, but the risk increases significantly for men over 50 years; about two-thirds of prostate cancers are diagnosed in men over 65.
-African American men have the highest risk of developing prostate cancer, and Asian men have the lowest.
-Having a father or brother with prostate cancer also greatly increases a man's likelihood of developing it.
-In addition, some studies have shown that a diet high in fat may contribute to the development of prostate cancer.
+African American men have the highest risk of developing prostate cancer, Asian Americans tend to have a lower risk.
+Having a father, brother, or son with prostate cancer also greatly increases a man's likelihood of developing it.
+In addition, some studies have shown that a taking vitamin E and folic acid supplements and diets high in dairy and calcium (more than the average diet) may increase the risk of prostate cancer.